Please read this Terms of Service Agreement carefully, as it contains important information regarding your legal rights and remedies.

 9.8 Dispute Resolution.

-(a) For any claim arising under this Agreement where (i) the total amount of the award sought is equal to or greater than $10,000.00 USD or the relief sought is injunctive or other equitable relief, and (ii) Client is a citizen of the United States of America or an entity organized under the laws of any state therein, Client and Dev406 agree that the sole venue and jurisdiction for such disputes arising from this Agreement shall be the appropriate state or federal court located in Douglas County, Nebraska, and Client and Dev406 hereby submit to the jurisdiction of such courts.
+(a) For any claim arising under this Agreement where (i) the total amount of the award sought is equal to or greater than $10,000.00 USD or the relief sought is injunctive or other equitable relief, and (ii) Client is a citizen of the United States of America or an entity organized under the laws of any state therein, Client and Dev406 agree that the sole venue and jurisdiction for such disputes arising from this Agreement shall be the appropriate state or federal court located in Yellowstone County, Montana, and Client and Dev406 hereby submit to the jurisdiction of such courts.

 (b) For any claim arising under this Agreement (excluding claims for injunctive or other equitable relief) where the total amount of the award sought is less than $10,000.00 USD, Client or Dev406 may elect to resolve the dispute in a cost effective manner through binding non-appearance-based arbitration.
 If a party elects arbitration, that party will initiate such arbitration through an established alternative dispute resolution (ADR) provider mutually agreed upon by the parties.
 In any such arbitration, the ADR provider and the parties must comply with the following rules: a) the arbitration shall be conducted by telephone, online and/or be solely based on written submissions, the specific manner shall be chosen by the party initiating the arbitration; b) the arbitration shall not involve any personal appearance by the parties or witnesses unless otherwise mutually agreed by the parties; and c) any judgment on the award rendered by the arbitrator may be entered in any court of competent jurisdiction.
 The arbitrability of this section shall be determined in accordance with federal law and the Federal Arbitration Act, without regard to the specific requirements of any states’ arbitration laws.